 Well, there are quite a few choices.
-NINA, PHD2 (auto-guiding software), APT (Astrophotography Tool), and Sharpcap just to mention a few of the more popular options.
+NINA, PHD2 (auto-guiding software), APT (Astrophotography Tool), and Sharpcap are just a few of the more popular options.
 What do I use?
-I set up the dithering in APT and it works in conjunction with PHD2 auto-guiding software.
-You need the two programs to talk to each other because if not the dithering would be automatically corrected by the auto-guiding system and therefore canceled out.
+I set up the dithering in APT, and it works in conjunction with PHD2 auto-guiding software.
+You need the two programmes to talk to each other because, if not, the dithering would be automatically corrected by the auto-guiding system and therefore cancelled out.

 For astrophotography, dithering is a fundamental technique used to reduce noise, hot pixels, and other artifacts.
 Dithering helps to create smoother, higher-quality images of the night sky by creating controlled random motions between frames.
 Understanding and utilizing dithering should enhance your photographs, whether you’re just beginning astrophotography or are a seasoned pro.

 So, there you go!
 Get dithering next time you’re out imaging!
 Why wouldn’t you?